Trietptm-on-Coding-Algorithms/secret.re/sec-ret-sep-2018.md

 * debug and instrument the native side
 * alter the flow of the program with arbitrary code injection
 * various trick to obtain what we need including: dynamically load blobs, read and access threads information, posix threads and context switch
+* approach targets obfuscated with commercial compilers
+* writing a rootless crack, build the exploit inside the userspace
 * we will eventually explore something i personally never seen once to understand how to approach to something totally new

 -> **more details about the complete program (including an afteernon at the beach if the sun will shine over us) will be posted very soon!